Jozzo6/teltech-coding-challenge/client/README.md

 # Frontend

-App is availabel on this [link](https://cc-teltech-40c37.web.app) for testing purposes.
+App is available on this [link](https://cc-teltech-40c37.web.app) for testing purposes.

 ## Description